 We’ve survived the holiday feast and decided to skip the doorbusting to head out and visit the cute and fluffy animals at the Anytown Zoo.
 Of course, no outing would be complete without some injuries...

 Tom Turkey has come in to the Stitch ‘Em Up Hospital for a little work before Thanksgiving.
 Dr. Carver is going to first take out Tom’s guts, then replace them with stuffing.
 How would we code Tom’s...

-While it is essential to receive continuing education on ICD-10-CM/PCS code selection, it is also important to stay current with industry news.
-Joe Rivet, JD, CCS-P, CPC, CEMC, CHC, CCEP, CHRC, CHPC, CICA, CPMA, CAC, CACO , reviews inpatient reporting and guideline updates for fiscal year 2020.
+Joe Rivet, JD, CCS-P, CPC, CEMC, CHC, CCEP, CHRC, CHPC, CICA, CPMA, CAC, CACO, reviews the basics of reporting with ICD-10-PCS including how to use the ICD-10-PCS manual, decipher root operation guidelines, and identify the principal procedure in physician documentation.
 Note : To access this free article, make sure you first register here if you do not have a paid subscription.

 During the September ICD-10-CM Coordination and Maintenance Committee meeting, the Centers for Disease Control and Prevention (CDC) released a proposal to add, delete, and revise various ICD-10-CM codes for reporting sepsis.

 In part two of this two-part series, Sharme Brodie, RN, CCDS , reviews the recent guidance from Coding Clinic , Second Quarter 2019, including systemic inflammatory response syndrome, partial hip replacements, and more.

 Q: We had a patient with Type 2 diabetes who was admitted for hypoglycemia with metabolic encephalopathy.
 The patient also had stage 2 chronic kidney disease (CKD) and a diagnosis of hypertension (HTN).
 Which ICD-10-CM codes should we assign for this patient’s encounter?